Sara Underwood Busts Out Of Nude Crop Top & Daisy Dukes While Making Coffee In The Desert

-Sara Underwood continues to explore the beautiful landscapes around Utah in the truck cabin she has built along with her boyfriend Jacob Witzling.
-Thought the pair live in a tiny wooden cabin known as “Cabinland” in the Olympic National Forest in Washington state, they often take off in search of new adventures, spending the nights in the cabin that they built on the bed of their ’79 Ford pickup truck, as The Inquisitr has previously pointed out.
+Sara Underwood continues to explore beautiful Utah landscapes while traveling in the truck featuring a cabin that she built with boyfriend Jacob Witzling.
+Though the pair live in a tiny wooden cabin known as Cabinland in the Olympic National Forest in Washington state, they often take off in search of new adventures, spending the nights in the cabin they built on the bed of their ’79 Ford pickup truck, as The Inquisitr has previously pointed out.

-Underwood has been documenting her most recent trip through the desert on her Instagram.
+Underwood has been documenting her most recent trip through the desert via Instagram.
 On Friday, the blonde bombshell and former Playboy Playmate took to the popular social media platform to share a sizzling snapshot in which she rocks a skimpy outfit as she takes care of her coffee fix.

-In the photo, the 35-year-old model is standing in front of the truck’s open tailgate as she makes some coffee.
-Interestingly enough, she is using a screwdriver to stir it — though she assured her fans that the tool was “clean…ish.”
-Underwood is rocking a tiny nude crop top that features a low-cut neckline that plunges into her chest, putting her busty physique front and center.
+In the photo, the 35-year-old model is standing in front of the truck’s open tailgate as she makes some java.
+Interestingly enough, she is using a screwdriver to stir the brew — though she assured her fans that the tool was “clean…ish.”
+Underwood was rocking a tiny nude crop top that featured a low-cut neckline that plunged into her chest, putting her busty physique front and center.

-She teamed her top with a pair of dark Daisy Dukes, which sit just above her bellybutton and reach down to the top of her thighs, just below the booty.
+She teamed her top with a pair of dark Daisy Dukes, which sat just above her bellybutton and which reached down to the top of her thighs, just below her booty.

 View this post on Instagram